LHS-Beane/universityphysics/docs/week1/index.md

 at
 2

-These are the standard kinematic equations.
+These are the standard kinematics equations.

-4.2 Non-Constant Acceleration
+4.2 Non-Constant Acceleration Example 𝑎
-Example
-𝑎
 (
 𝑡